click play button... "The Sound of Silence"

 Sergi the Prophet . . .
 The 42nd Street–Bryant Park/Fifth Avenue station-

 He stands at the edge of a crosswalk—lips still, gaze fixed not on traffic but on something far beyond it.
 A worn scarf wraps his shoulders like a vestment.
-The chaos of Manhattan blurs around her, but she does not move.
+The chaos of Manhattan blurs around him, but he does not move.

 “5th Ave Oracle” is a portrait of unexpected prophecy.
 In a city built on speed, spectacle, and transaction, My lens finds a moment of immovable knowing—a quiet figure in the noise, holding a kind of truth the city has forgotten how to hear.